When it comes to influence, the more followers a person has, the better, right? Not quite.

 A celebrity influencer might be able to get the message out about your brand to hundreds of thousands — if not millions — of people.
 But there’s a catch.

 According to Women’s Wear Daily, “brands reportedly shell out $100,000 to $300,000 for a single sponsored Instagram post from Kylie Jenner.”
 If you don’t have that kind of budget (and a lot of brands don’t), you might think that there’s no way you can get your foot in the door of influencer and social media marketing.

 There’s good news, though.
 Micro-influencers, or everyday influencers, tend to be less expensive but not less effective than their big-name celebrity counterparts.
-If you haven’t tried working with an everyday influencer yet, make 2017 the year you learn more about the power of the micro-influencer.
+If you haven’t tried working with an everyday influencer yet, learn more about the power of the micro-influencer.

-The definition of a micro influencer is pretty nebulous.
-Micro influencers are most commonly classified as social media users with between 500 and 10,000 social media followers.
+The definition of a micro-influencer is pretty nebulous.
+Micro-influencers are most commonly classified as social media users with between 10,000 and 50,000 social media followers.
 But despite that smaller following, micro-influencers tend to have higher levels of engagement.
 According to MediaKix, Instagram influencers with less than 100,000 followers tend to have the highest rates of engagement.

 Gnack’s CEO Chris Gonzalez reported to DigiDay, “We see micro-influencers get an average of two-to-five times more organic engagement per Instagram post, compared to those with more than 100,000 followers.”

 Why a Micro-Influencer Can Be a Better Fit for Your Brand

 There’s nothing small about the power of micro-influencers.
 The niche quality of their following also helps them build stronger relationships, which delivers strong results for brand campaigns.
 But that’s not the only way micro-influencers can boost your brand.
 In case you’re on the fence about whether to go small, here are some of the biggest benefits micro-influencers have to offer: